Coupling derivation of optimal-order central moment bounds in exponential last-passage percolation: Central moment bounds for exponential LPP

-The next set of results concerns central moment upper bounds for the $\G^{w, z}$-process.
-By definition \eqref{EBdLPP} and because $\rw^{w, z}_{(0, 0)} = 0$,
+Our last set of results concerns central moment bounds for the LPP with boundary.
+As previously noted, one can restrict to the case of one-sided boundary here because the two-sided boundary can then be handled using \eqref{Emax}.
+These corollaries as well as various (minor) extensions and variations of the following bounds can be found in Section 3 of our first preprint but are omitted from the current article.

-Therefore, it suffices to bound from above the central moments of each term inside the maximum in \eqref{Emax}.
-Theorem \ref{TBdUB} below states such bounds in the KPZ regime where the order of the central moments are as in the bulk case.
+Theorem \ref{TBdUB} below states upper bounds in the KPZ regime where the order of the central moments are as in the bulk case.
 We capture this regime with precise conditions on the differences between the minimizer $\ShpMin$ defined at \eqref{EShpMin}, and the boundary parameters.
-As done in Remark \ref{RCenMeanUB}, one can alter the centerings in the theorem to the means.
+As in Theorem \ref{T:Blk}, one can again alter the centerings in the theorem to the means.
 But since the means do not have a simple explicit form, we preferred the formulation with the shape function $\shp$.